Airborne Food Allergies To Shellfish

-People who have food allergies like myself, have to be extra cautious of environmental factors, including being in contact with possible allergens from airborne allergens in the air or possible occurrences of cross contamination.
-Severe reactions to food particles in the air are not as common, there are some instances in which allergen food proteins can get inhaled by someone and airborne reactions are not just a risk for the seafood allergic.
+People who have food allergies like myself, have to be extra cautious of environmental factors, including being in contact with possible allergens from airborne allergens in the air or possible occurrences of cross-contamination.
+Severe reactions to food particles in the air are not as common, there are some instances in which allergen food proteins can get inhaled by someone and airborne reactions are not just a risk for seafood allergic.
 An online article called, Food Allergy Research & Education suggests “about 60 percent of people with shellfish allergy experience their first allergic reaction as adults.”
 (2)

 Hypersensitivity food allergies and reactions are becoming more common, which could be rapidly increasing with environmental factors.
-Not only do people who struggle with food allergies have to be careful what they eat, they have to also make sure that the environment they surround themselves in is particularly non-hazardous.
+Not only do people who struggle with food allergies have to be careful what they eat, but they have to also make sure that the environment they surround themselves in is particularly non-hazardous.
 A web-based article published by Food Allergy Research and Education (FARE), provides facts stating that “symptoms usually start a few minutes after eating a food and as long as two hours after.
-In some cases, after the first symptoms go away, a second wave of symptoms comes back one to four hours later (or sometimes even longer).
+In some cases, after the first symptoms go away, the second wave of symptoms comes back one to four hours later (or sometimes even longer).
 This second wave is called a biphasic reaction.”
 (3) If this happens, it’s caused by an adverse reaction to the body releasing more histamine and triggers an immune system response where symptoms may flare up again after the first reaction.

 Foods or Ingredients To Avoid That Contain Shellfish